kaiznanji/DateNote/README.md

 # DateNote
-Store your notes in a calendar.
+Store your notes in a calendar style view.
+Organize your courses and your life together, like never before.

 ## How to start (For Team Members)